JosephOkumu/ResumeChecker/SETUP_INSTRUCTIONS.md

 # JobPass Migration Setup Instructions

 ## Overview
-This guide will help you set up the migrated JobPass application with Google OAuth, MySQL database, and Puter.js AI.
+This guide will help you set up the migrated JobPass application with Google OAuth, MySQL database, and Gemini AI.

 ## Prerequisites
 - Node.js (v18 or higher)